omerfdemir/virtualtophysical/README.md

 ![trysyscall](https://github.com/omerfdemir/virtualtophysical/blob/master/images/trysyscall.png)

-By doing that we can reach physical value of a process within another process with process id and virtuall address of that process.
+By doing that we can reach physical value of a process within another process with process id and virtual address of that process.